hfwang132/hfwang132.github.io/README.md

 ```

 The importer refuses to overwrite an existing bundle unless `--force` is
 provided.
+Forced refreshes identify the existing bundle by its Zhihu article
+or answer ID, so a later title edit does not create a duplicate directory.
+They replace the Chinese source and localized images while preserving aliases,
+taxonomy metadata, the existing English translation, and other local bundle
-Publish mode also stops when the Git staging area already contains
+files.
+Publish mode also stops when the Git staging area already contains other
-other changes, preventing an unrelated staged change from entering the post
+changes, preventing an unrelated staged change from entering the post commit.
-commit.

 Running the update wrapper without a Zhihu URL validates the production site,
 stages all current repository changes, creates a `daily updates` commit when